Distinguished Staff Awards honor outstanding Ohio State staff

 Heidi is a clinical mentor for those she leads, as well as a consultant to visiting administrators and clinical staff by providing knowledge from a nursing administrative perspective.
 She is known as an innovator who prioritizes patient care and promotes equal access for every patient.
 Heidi is a dedicated leader of the comprehensive breast program and has championed the implementation and strategic growth at the Stefanie Spielman Comprehensive Breast Center by increasing accessibility for breast cancer patients across Ohio and West Virginia.

-Lindsay BondLindsay Bond
+Headshot of Lindsay BondLindsay Bond

 Youth Policy and Special Projects Coordinator